-5 It should be noted that the US Census Bureau data for age ranges does not match our Full Service Partnership (FSP) age categories.
+&lt;sup>5 It should be noted that the US Census Bureau data for age ranges does not use the same age ranges as Full Service Partnership (FSP) age categories.

 Many individuals living in the more rural areas of the County have limited access to resources due to the vast distances to travel to more heavily populated areas.
-The primary locations to receive services are Ukiah, Willits, and Fort Bragg.
+Services are located primarily in Ukiah, Willits, and Fort Bragg.
 The amount of time it takes to drive to an area where resources are available varies due to mountainous terrain, poor road conditions, and inclement weather.
 Furthermore, there are very limited public transportation options within the county.
 No public bus routes go farther north than Willits or Fort Bragg.
-In addition, the Mendocino Transit Authority has a limited number of routes, and times of travel available to the public.
-For instance, the longest route (Route 65) only leaves twice during week days from Santa Rosa to go north, and two times a week from Fort Bragg to go south.7
+In addition, the Mendocino Transit Authority has a limited number of routes.
+For instance, the longest route (Route 65) only leaves twice during week days from Santa Rosa to go north, and two times a week from Fort Bragg to go south.

 The US Census Bureau provides other statistics through the American Community Survey (ACS).
-The 2016 ACS data indicates that Mendocino County's total Civilian Non-institutionalized population (this includes those incarcerated, in mental facilities, in homes for the aged, or on active duty in the armed forces) consists of 86,630 people, and that the percentage of those with a disability is 16.9%.
+The 2016 ACS data indicates that Mendocino County's total civilian noninstitutionalized population (not including those incarcerated, in mental facilities, in homes for the aged, or on active duty in the armed forces) consists of 86,630 people, and that the percentage of those with a disability is 16.9%.
 Of the percentage of civilian non-institutionalized population who are under age 18, 4.4% have a disability.
 Those between 18-65 years of age, 14.4% have a disability, and of the population that is 65 years of age or older, 38.8% have a disability.

-According to estimates based on the data from 2016, the US Census Bureau and ACS, 86.5% of Mendocino County residents were high school graduates or an equivalent.
+According to 2016 estimates of the US Census Bureau and ACS, 86.5% of Mendocino County residents were high school graduates or an equivalent.
 Of those who graduated high school, 24.1% obtained a bachelor's degree or higher.
-Additionally, the data indicates that 6.3% have less than a 9th grade education, 7.2% have a 9th-12th grade education but no diploma, 27.1% are high school graduates or equivalent, 30.0% have some college but no degree, 7.8% have an associate's degree, 14.7% have a bachelor's degree and 8.4% have a graduate or professional degree.9
+Additionally, the data indicates that 6.3% have less than a 9th grade education, 7.2% have a 9th-12th grade education but no diploma, 27.1% are high school graduates or equivalent, 30.0% have some college but no degree, 7.8% have an associate's degree, 14.7% have a bachelor's degree and 8.4% have a graduate or professional degree.

-7 (Mendocino Transit Authority, 2016)
+&lt;sup>7 (Mendocino Transit Authority, 2016)

-8 (U.S. Department of Commerce, 2016)
+&lt;sup>8 (U.S. Department of Commerce, 2016)